inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 Go to the Apollo Sandbox at http://localhost:4000

-Run the `my_reviewed_products_to_buy_again` query.
+Run the `my_reviewed_products_to_buy_again_local` query.
 This query runs against all 4 GraphQL microservices.

-The data from this federated query execution will now be forwarded to Inigo as well.
+> Note: This query will not be seen in Analytics due to the setup for the locally composed schema.

 ```graphql
 query my_reviewed_products_to_buy_again_local {